 My Experience with a Client Living a Double Life

-A few years ago, I worked with a client who perfectly embodied the concept of living a double life.
 Let’s call him D. D had what he often described as a “dream life”—a loving wife, a bright and talented daughter, and a successful career that many would envy.
 But behind closed doors, D was entangled in a long-term affair with another woman.
+Neuroscientists estimate that approximately 40% of individuals engaged in sustained deception report measurable increases in anxiety indicators within the first year (Sapolsky, 2022).

 When his wife caught him exchanging messages with this woman, D dismissed it as “inappropriate texting” and swore he would stop.
 Yet, the affair continued, each day adding another layer of deception to his life.
-Despite his outward confidence, D confided that he was battling an overwhelming sense of guilt and self-loathing, which he buried under his need for instant gratification.
+Despite his outward confidence, D confided that he was battling an overwhelming sense of guilt and self-loathing, which he buried under his need for instant gratification — the same neurochemical pull described in the dopamine circuitry that drives secret-keeping and infidelity.

 During our work together, I emphasized the urgency of facing the truth before the situation spiraled further out of control.
 I urged him to end the affair—not just to protect his marriage but to restore his own integrity and sense of self.
 “The longer this continues,” I told him, “the greater the chaos and pain will be—for you, your wife, your daughter, and everyone else in your life.”